All SFA and SSFA worldwide is now charged according to the CAAS system. See defencehomes.mod.gov.uk/caas-system.

 A property will only fail on condition if it also fails on age.

 A single key component not meeting the relevant age AND condition/repair standard will result in a fail.
 Two of the three non-key components not meeting the age AND condition standard will result in a fail.
-Take a look at the components and see Annex A to chapter 3 Table 1 serial 2.
+Take a look at the components and see JSP464 Volume 2-Section 5.5 Table 1 serial 2.

 Modernity